Summer Savings!

 Midsize business

-4 ways to strengthen your supply chain strategy (with examples)
+5 ways to strengthen your supply chain strategy with examples

 What is a supply chain strategy?

-A supply chain strategy is like a roadmap that helps companies get their products to customers with as little friction as possible.
-This plan ensures that every phase of the supply chain is optimized, including the sourcing of materials, manufacturing, delivery, and logistics.
+A supply chain strategy is a guide that helps companies get their products to customers as quickly and efficiently as possible.
+It’s a roadmap that ensures every phase of the supply chain is optimized—including materials sourcing, manufacturing, delivery, and logistics.

 As the global market becomes more complex, proactively establishing a supply chain strategy is critical for any business that turns raw materials into finished goods.
 This includes industries such as manufacturing, retail, construction, and wholesale or distribution.

 So, what can supply chain leaders do to bolster their supply network?
-Here are five strategies to consider for 2021 and beyond.
+Here are the top five supply chain strategies to consider:

-Strategically placing buffers can help organizations absorb the impact of unexpected delays.
+Strategically placing buffers can help you absorb the impact of unexpected delays.
 There are three types of buffers you can implement along the supply chain:

-• Inventory: Keep safety stock or buffer stock to protect against delays or demand surges (this is the most common buffer since inventory can be easily tracked and controlled in real-time with inventory management software).
+1. Inventory: Keep safety stock or buffer stock to protect against delays or demand surges.

 2. Diversify your manufacturing and sourcing network

-As supply chain disruptions have intensified over the past decade, procurement directors are realizing relying on a single source to get products is risky.
-For example, in 2011, natural disasters in Thailand and Japan prevented nearly-finished cars from being shipped overseas.
+As supply chain disruptions intensify, relying on a single source to get products is risky.
+For example, natural disasters can prevent goods from being shipped overseas.

-Diversifying your network (also called multisourcing) starts with categorizing partners based on two criteria: current cost and financial impact if that partner can’t follow through in the event of unforeseen circumstances.
+Diversifying your network, also called multi-sourcing, starts with categorizing partners based on current costs and the financial impact if the partner can’t follow through.
 Then, you can forge relationships with additional suppliers or a supplier that has capabilities in multiple locations.

 3. Invest in demand forecasting

-Demand forecasting is the process of using data—not gut feelings—to gauge the demand for materials ahead of time, so you don’t come up short when it matters most.
-Accurate demand forecasting improves lead times, cuts costs, and improves customer satisfaction.
+Demand forecasting is the process of using data to gauge the demand for materials ahead of time, so you don’t come up short.
+Accurate supply chain forecasting improves lead times, cuts costs, and improves customer satisfaction.

 4. Standardize your processes